tacozMacleo/repoUtils/README.md

 The above example takes a existent repo `superBigProgram` in the Project folder, and commit all the files that er under the `coolPart` folder,into the new repo `superPart`.

+Added option to shorten the folder path from the output repo, by the filter.

 ### TODO:
  * [ ] It do not handle file diffs from the first mercurial commit.